Conquest of Sylhet: Shah Jalal's conquest

-Nasiruddin very happy.
-They returned to Bengal where they heard that Govinda and his army blocked the crossing of the river Borak (present Surma river) before arrival of the famous saint Shah Jalal, as well as his companions who at this point numbered around 360.
-There were no boats available to cross the river.
-Also the river bank was spread over with rice as Govinda knew that Muslims don't walking over any food.
-Shah Jalal was a pair of pigeon by another Indian saint Nizam Uddin Awliya as a gift.
-Shaj Jalal asked his region to clear out a way to the river by eating the rice spread in the river bank.
-Once the pigeon eat the rice and made way to the river, he put his prayers mat over the water and asked everyone to hold hands each other with him and close their eyes.
-Shahjalal was famed for his strong miracles and extra ordinary knowledge.
-He crossed the river along with his companions.
-When Govinda saw the miracles of Shahjalal, he ran away with his family!
-It's their third time war against Govinda and Shah Jalal won the battle without any loss.
-He called out for the adhan as the time for salah approached and the sound of Adhan destroy Govinda's 7-storey Gorduar palace.
-His army was lost against Shahjalal and his companions.
-After hearing that his commander Mona Rai was killed, Govinda was forced to retreat and Srihatta was brought under Muslim control.
-According to tradition, another disciple of Shah Jalal, Shah Chashni Pir at this point compared the soil in Srihatta with that which was previously given by Ahmad Kabir, finding them to be identical.
-In any case, following the battle, Shah Jalal along with his followers permanently settled in Sylhet.
+Shah Jalal, a religious scholar and Sufi (mistic saint) from Yemen, was due to arrive in Bengal.
+After being commanded by his uncle, Sheikh Kabir before his journey to reside and propagate Islam in a region in which the soil matches the one that was given to him in his home country, Shah Jalal knew that it is in Srihatta where he shall reside in for the rest of his life.
+Shah Jalal journeyed eastward and reached India in c.
+1300, where he met many great scholars and Sufi mystics.
+He arrived in the palace of Firoz Shah with his companions and expressed dedire to join the Sultan's army.
+The Sultan, after consecutive defeats and frustration in the army, become very happy with it.

-Govinda retreated with his family to Harong Hurong cave in Mulnicherra.
-He then went to the shrine of Grivakali, where he left his aunt, Apurna, and his cousin Garuda and cousin-in-law Shantipriya (or Shantirani) in the care of the priest.
-Following this, he took his wife, Hiravati, and son, Nirvana, with him to Kamrup.
+Before arrival of Shah Jalal, they returned to Bengal where they heard that Govinda and his army blocked the crossing of the Borak River (present-day Surma River), as well as his companions who at this point numbered around 360.
+According to the legends, the river bank was spread over with rice as Govinda knew that Muslims don't walking over any food.
+Also, there were no boats available to cross the river.
+Shah Jalal had a pair of pigeon, given by another Indian saint Nizamuddin Awliya as a gift.
+He asked the pigeon to clear out a way to the river by eating the rice spread in the river bank.
+Once the pigeon eat the rice and made way to the river, he put his prayer mat over the water and asked everyone to hold hands each other with him and close their eyes.
+Miraculously, he crossed the river along with his companions.
+When Govinda saw the miracles, he left the palace with his family.
+The legends also say that upon the conquest, Shah Jalal called out for the adhan as the time for salah approached and the sound of adhan destroyed Govinda's seven-storey palace.
+Govinda's army also lost against Shah Jalal's army.